jlb2637/MIDI-Project-Code/README.md

 And here is (almost) the full device hooked up to a DAW (Reaper in this case) being used to play a virtual instrument! https://github.com/jlb2637/MIDI-Project-Code/assets/47393028/b4a03d49-669e-4b8d-8d72-53b0125e0704

+At this point in time, all of the components have been wired up and installed, I have not had the time to implement everything in software just yet.
+I'm really leaning towards creating a new version that integrates all of the electronics onto a single custom PCB rather than finishing up the software on this design.